ASSERT-KTH/depclean/README.md

 | `<failIfUnusedInherited>`  |   `boolean`   | If this is true, and DepClean reported any unused inherited dependency in the dependency tree, the build fails immediately after running DepClean. **Default value is:** `false`.                                                                                                                              |
 | `<skipDepClean>`           |   `boolean`   | Skip plugin execution completely. **Default value is:** `false`.                                                                                                                                                                                                                                               |

+You can integrate DepClean in your CI/CD pipeline.
-For example, to fail the build in the presence of unused direct dependencies and ignore all the scopes except the `compile` scope, use the following plugin configuration.
+For example, if you want to fail the build in the presence of unused direct dependencies, while ignoring all the dependency scopes except the
+`compile`, use the following plugin configuration.

 ```xml
 <plugin>